htlin222/garden/content/Duration of therapy of fever and neutropenia.md

 ---
 title: Duration of therapy of fever and neutropenia
 ---
-# Duration of therapy of fever and neutropenia

 - Known source: complete standard course (eg, 14 d for bacteremia)
 - Unknown source: continue antibiotics until afebrile and ANC >500 cells/µL